Developmental Behavioral Pediatrics Fellowship Program

 Advocacy is an essential component of DBP leadership.
-Fellows in our program will receive both formal training and experiential learning in advocacy.
-We have strong linkages with Title V programs, Children with Special Health Care Needs (CSCN), Medicaid and the SCHIP program (MICHILD).
+Fellows in our program will receive both experiential learning in advocacy through our strong linkages with Title V programs, Children with Special Health Care Needs (CSCN), and the State AAP.
 During the first year of fellowship, fellows will learn about advocacy for individual patients from faculty mentors.
 During the second year of training fellows may choose a local advocacy project, such as working with a local school or a physicians group to improve care for a condition related to developmental, behavioral or psychosocial needs of children.
 During the third year of fellowship, fellows will gain experience by observing faculty work in advocacy at the state-level.